 Pocono Summit real estate is some of the most expensive in Pennsylvania, although Pocono Summit house values don't compare to the most expensive real estate in the U.S.

-When you are in Pocono Summit, you'll notice that it is more blue-collar than most other communities in America.
-40.84% of Pocono Summit’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Pocono Summit is generally considered to be a blue-collar town.
+40.84% of the Pocono Summit workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Pocono Summit is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Pocono Summit who work in food service (11.48%), office and administrative support (10.90%), and teaching (5.96%).

 The percentage of adults in Pocono Summit who are college-educated is close to the national average for all communities of 21.84%: 20.12% of the adults in Pocono Summit have a bachelor's degree or advanced degree.